JaneliaSciComp/SongExplorer/README.md

 Let's manually check whether our classifier in hand accurately calls sounds using these thresholds.
 First, click on the `Fix False Positives` button.
-Double check that the `label types` variable was auto-populated with "annotated,predicted".
+Double check that the `kinds to use` variable was auto-populated with "annotated,predicted".
 Not having "detected" in this field ensures that "detected.csv" files in the ground-truth folder are ignored.
 Finally, cluster and visualize the neural network's hidden state activations as we did before